barronbytes/pokedex-api/README.md

 **State Management:**

+> initState() // initializes REPL, commands, pagination URLs, cache, and pokedex

+- State object instance created at startup by `initState()`
+- REPL needs state to be initialized:
+  - REPL does not mutate state directly, it only orchestrates command callback functions
+- Command callback and helper functions may read/update state (Pokédex, pagination, cache)

 ## Credits and Contributing

 [Boot.dev](https://www.boot.dev) provided the project requirements and guidance to complete this project.
 Contributions are welcome!
 Feel free to report any problems.